bvucode/Crosvm-on-android/README.md

 cd /kvm/vm-host
 # ./start-network.sh
 ```
-In a second table of termux
+In a new session termux
 ```
 # cd /kvm/vm-host
 # ./start-vm.sh